iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Good for:

-- **Education**: user-friendly interface enabling understanding Azure concepts for a broader audience
+- **Education**: user-friendly interface enabling understanding of Azure concepts for a broader audience
 - **Read-only observation**: efficient for quickly examining resources or overseeing the Azure environment.
 - **Troubleshooting**: vital for diagnosing issues, particularly in networking.
 - **Emergency changes**: useful for immediate manual actions when automation is impractical.